 What can’t she claim?

-- The training course fees and related stationery or books etc. – because her employer reimbursed her for it.
+- Training course fees and related stationery or books etc. – because her employer reimbursed her for it.

-- Her travel between home and work – that is not deductable.
+- Travel between home and work – that is not deductible.

-- Her uniform apron – because her employer provides it.
+- Uniform apron – because her employer provided it.

-- Her plain blue trousers and flat shoes – because they do not have a logo on them and are not protective clothing.
+- Plain blue trousers and flat shoes – because they do not have a logo on them and are not considered protective clothing.

-In 2016 Katie started a simple system of collecting receipts in a folder after Etax staff suggested that.
+Last year, Katie started a simple system of collecting receipts in a folder after Etax staff suggested that.
 The result?
 She remembered to claim several items that she’s forgotten in previous years.
-Consequently, Katie’s tax refund was hundreds of dollars higher for 2016.
+Consequently, Katie’s tax refund was hundreds of dollars higher this year.

 Amy is a homewares buyer for the same retail chain that Katie works for.
 Amy’s job typically requires her to be out on the road to visit stores and meet with suppliers for a large portion of her time.
 She is not usually working at one main office.
 Amy wears standard “semi-formal” business clothes to work and she needs to buy some nice clothes for work, now and then.